-New water supply system bringing clean water to 1400 people in Lauala village
+New water supply system provides clean water to 1400 people in Lauala village

 Ermera, 24 May 2017 – Around 100 people gathered to celebrate the inauguration of the new water supply system commissioned by UNDP in partnership with the Ministry of State Administration (MSA) and the Ministry of Commerce, Industry and Environment (MCIE) and funded by the Global Environmental Facility (GEF).